Elliott-Green/remilia-drops/README.md

 ### VITE_ENUMSTRING_GC_API_KEYS

 A comma seperated string of coin gecko api keys that are round-robin'ed between to increase request throughput.
+If you see your key here I'm not sorry.

 ## Licence